masonknott/Mock-Crypto-Investment/README.md

 Using the CoinMarketCap API, live data is retrieved and updated in the database via custom Laravel scheduler command, ensuring users have real-time crypto information.

 Users can invest virtual funds in the top 10 cryptocurrencies, observing market fluctuations over time.
-Portfolio performance is visualized with a very basic table
+Portfolio performance is visualized with a  table

 Added some styling from tailwind template and made it my own for my apps purpose